aws-powertools/powertools-lambda-python/docs/quickstart.md

             logger.exception(e)
             raise
     ```
-We imported Powertools `Metric` class which we create metrics instance in line 10.
+We import Powertools `Metric` class which we create metrics instance from (line 10).
 We use it in the `hello` and `hello_name` method to first configure the dimension specific to the called method and we add our custom `AppMethodsInvocations` metric.
-To ensure that our metrics are aligned with the standard output and validated, we have added the metrics.log_metrics designer for our lambda_handler'.
+To ensure that our metrics are aligned with the standard output and validated, we add the `metrics.log_metrics` decorator'.
 Powertools Metrics uses [Amazon CloudWatch Embedded Metric Format (EMF)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format.html) to create custom metrics.
 In
 general we create log with specific format.
 This log, once pushed toward the CloudWatch Log Service, is automatically transformed into a CloudWatch metric.
 !!!Info